mjwsteenbergen/markender/README.md

  - Latex
  - Dropbox
  - Github
+ - Somnox
  - ACM (work in progress)

 ![the features](./example/animation.gif)

 # All Components
 By using [web-components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) we make additions easy and simple.
+Furthermore, if one does not have the extension, they see nothing!
 The following web components are defined and can be used within vscode:

 ## Cover Page
 `<md-cover></md-cover>` will create a cover page at the place you put it.